Black Friday has become more about the 'sport' than the sales

 “It’s Black Friday week… but I don’t want to diminish the power of the day,” said Marshal Cohen, chief industry analyst at The NPD Group.
 “As much as they’ve done diluting it down, it’s still going to be a big shopping day,” he said.

 This has had an impact on traffic patterns.
-While store openings — whether in the afternoon on Thursday or the early hours of the morning on Friday — still attracted crowds, analysts in different parts of the country indicated that the atmosphere was more low key than in prior years.
+While store openings — whether in the afternoon on Thursday or the early hours of the morning on Friday — still attracted crowds, analysts in different parts of the country indicated that the atmosphere was more low key than in prior years Friday morning.

-“People were definitely out buying and making it an after-Thanksgiving, after-turkey kind of event.
-This morning, traffic’s been light to moderate,” said Joe Feldman, senior managing director at Telsey Advisory Group.
+“People were definitely out buying and making it an after-Thanksgiving, after-turkey kind of event,” said Joe Feldman, senior managing director at Telsey Advisory Group.
 “It’s hard to look at physical foot traffic in the stores and get a read on how the weekend’s going.”

+“This is the year online has become such a big part of the purchasing pattern, there will be traffic but I don’t think you’re going to see as much traffic in stores,” said R.J.
+Hottovy, consumer equity strategist at Morningstar.
+“It feels like fewer and fewer people are getting out at the crack of dawn.”

+But by midday Friday, retail experts surveying the malls and big-box centers of America found that a quiet early morning seemed only to indicate that shoppers took longer to sleep off those second helpings of stuffing.

 A big reason for Black Friday’s continued appeal is that it has become something of a game, experts say.